hieudev/quit-smoking-smoking/_posts/2025-01-24-no-hay-sustituto.md

       url: "/purchase/"
 ---

-Es especial.
-No lo entenderás si no has fumado habitualmente.
+No lo puedes entender si no has fumado de forma habitual.

 <!--more-->